Apple and Android phones hacked by Italian spyware, Google says

 Milan-based RCS Lab, whose website claims European law enforcement agencies as clients, developed tools to spy on private messages and contacts of the targeted devices, the report said.

-Google's findings on RCS Lab comes as European and American regulators weigh potential new rules over the sale and import of spyware.
+European and American regulators have been weighing potential new rules over the sale and import of spyware.

 "These vendors are enabling the proliferation of dangerous hacking tools and arming governments that would not be able to develop these capabilities in-house," Google said.

-Apple and the governments of Italy and Kazakhstan did not immediately respond to requests for comment.
+The governments of Italy and Kazakhstan did not immediately respond to requests for comment.
+An Apple spokesperson said the company had revoked all known accounts and certificates associated with this hacking campaign.

 RCS Lab said its products and services comply with European rules and help law enforcement agencies investigate crimes.